nahuel36/nahuel36.github.io/curves/curves.md

 # Pre and Post Wrap

-We Will focus in post wrap and pre wrap.
+We will focus in post wrap and pre wrap.
 What happen when the curve exceds the limits?
 There are 3 behaviours, **clamp, loop and ping-pong**.

-**Clamp** means that Will take the last point and use that value for eternity.
-A light turned on that no varies, if we take the first example, speaking of the post wrap.
+**Clamp** means that will take the last point and use that value for eternity.
+<br/>If we take the first example (from (0,0) to (1,1)), after 1 second, the light will remain turned on.
+This is a clamp post wrap.
-Or in the third example The light Will start with 0.5 intensity until The curve start varying, speaking of pre wrap.
+Or, in the third example ((0.5,0.5) to (1.5, 0.25)), the light eill start in time zero with 0.5 intensity until The curve start varying (in time 0.5).
+This is a clamp pre wrap.

 Then, we will see how **Loop** works.
 This just repeat infinitelly the same patreon of The curve.
 If the curve starts with 0 intensity and ends in 1.
 Then after that will take 0 intensity and linearly increments to 1 again.
 And so on.
 The same will happen with prewrap configuration, but before the first point of the curve.
 If starts with 0, then will be preceded with a curve from 0 to 1.